rudderlabs/rudderstack-docs/destinations/recurly.md

 ## Web Settings

-- **Custom Fields Mapping** - This will map any RudderStack event to Recurly Event.
-To do successful mapping make sure you have created a custom fields in your recurly dashboard.
-If you wish to map rudder properties to Recurly Custom fields then list them here.
-These properties are case-sensitive, and can be nested.
-For example, you have created paymentValue and personalMailId in your Recurly dashboard now if you want to send rudderanalytics.track('Event', {customProperty: { customValue: 2 }, someRandomMailId: 'user@gmail.com'}) then input these two property customProperty.customValue and someRandomMailId in rudder payload and paymentValue and personalMailId in Recurly payload
+- **Custom Fields Mapping** - This will map any RudderStack event to a Recurly Event.
+To do successful mapping make sure you have created a custom field on your Recurly dashboard.
+If you wish to map RudderStack properties to Recurly Custom fields then list them here.
+These properties are case-sensitive and can be nested.
+For example, you have created `paymentValue` and `personalMailId` in your Recurly dashboard now if you want to send `rudderanalytics.track('Event', {customProperty: { customValue: 2 }, someRandomMailId: 'user@gmail.com'})` then input these two property `customProperty.customValue` and `someRandomMailId` in RudderStack payload and `paymentValue` and `personalMailId` in Recurly payload.

 ```javascript
 rudderanalytics.track("Event", {